TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

        3. Profile changes not saved
            - Invalid characters entered in profile details
            - Unable to connect to server, failure to save details

-6. **Post and View Leaderboard Ranking**:
+2. **Find Joggers Nearby**:
-    - **Description**: This feature allows users to post and view leaderboard rankings based on their jogging performance.Users can compare their progress with others and motivate themselves to improve.
+    - **Description**: This feature allows users to discover other joggers nearby based on their location and preferred jogging time.
     - **Primary actor(s)**: User
     - **Main success scenario**:
-        1. User navigates to the "Leaderboard" section.
+        1. User navigates to the "Find Joggers Nearby" section.
-        2. System retrieves and displays the leaderboard rankings based on jogging performance.
-        3. User posts their latest jogging statistics (e.g., distance, time, pace).
-        4. System updates the leaderboard and reflects the new ranking.
-        5. User reviews their position on the leaderboard and compares with others.
+        2. User click on the "Find Joggers" button.
+        3. System retrieves and displays a list of available joggers nearby along with relevant details (e.g., name, experience level, jogging pace, availability).
     - **Failure scenario(s)**:
         - 3a.
-No leaderboard data available: Display "No rankings available at the moment.
-Start jogging and post your stats to see your ranking!"
+No suitable matches found: Display "No joggers available for the selected time and location.
+Please try again later or adjust your preferences."
         - 3b.
-Database error: Display "Unable to retrieve leaderboard rankings.
+Database error: Display "Unable to retrieve joggers.
 Please try again later."
         - 3c.
 Network issue: Display "Network error.
 Please check your internet connection and try again."

+3. **Join/Create Chat Group**
+    - **Description**: This feature allows users to join or create a chat group with other users when looking at the profile of other joggers.
+    - **Primary Actors**: User(s)
+    - **Main Success Scenario**:
+        1. User clicks on an User Profile
+        2. User sends a connection request or message to create a chat join a group chat with the jogger.
+        3. If the jogger accepts, the system confirms the connection, allowing further communication.
+    - **Failure Scenarios**:
+    - 2a.
+User is not connected to the internet

+4. **Reporting Users**<a id="fr1"></a>:
+   - **Description**: Users can report inappropriate behavior or content within the app.
+This report is sent to the admin panel for further review.
+   - **Primary actor(s)**: User
+   - **Main success scenario**:
+       1. User navigates to the profile or message thread of the offending user.
+       2. User selects the "Report" option.
+       3. User chooses a reason from a predefined list (e.g., harassment, spam, inappropriate content).
+       4. User submits the report.
+       5. System confirms submission and stores the report in the database.
+       6. Admin is notified of the new report.
+   - **Failure scenario(s)**:
-        - 3d.
-Failed to post jogging stats: Display "Unable to post your jogging stats.
-Please check your input and try again."
+       - 1a.
+No internet connection: Display "Failed to submit report.
+Please try again."
+       - 1b.
+Report submission error: Display "An error occurred.
+Please try again later."

+5. **Banning Users (Admin Side)**:
+   - **Description**: Admins have the capability to ban users who have been reported for violations, ensuring a safe and friendly community environment.
+   - **Primary actor(s)**: App Admin
+   - **Main success scenario**:
+       1. Admin logs into the admin panel.
+       2. Admin reviews a list of reported users with details of the reports.
+       3. Admin selects a user to ban.
+       4. Admin clicks the "Ban User" button.
+       5. System updates the user's status to "Banned" and restricts access to the app.
+       6. User receives a notification or email explaining the reason for the ban.
+   - **Failure scenario(s)**:
+       - 1a.
+Database error: Display "Failed to ban user.
+Please try again later."
+       - 1b.
+Unauthorized access: Display "You do not have permission to perform this action."

 ### **3.4.
 Screen Mockups**